CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

 6. Choose destination target dialog opens.
 Make sure the **New table radio button** is selected, since we are creating a new table.

 7. We want to create the table in the Lakehouse we created earlier.
-In the left panel, navigate to **Lakehouse -> FAIAD_username**
+In the left panel, navigate to **Lakehouse -> FAIAD_username**.

 8. Select **lh_FAIAD**